Looking for a Cyprus Based Broker? Learn About CySEC-Regulated Brokers.

 - To supervise and control the local stock exchange and related companies and brokerage firms

-- To grant licenses allowing investment and brokerage firms to operate, along with investment consultants in the local stock market and the Forex and CFD market
+- To grant licences allowing investment and brokerage firms to operate, along with investment consultants in the local stock market and the Forex and CFD market

-Before 2004, Cyprus-based Forex brokers were only authorized to operate in their own country, but following the entry of Cyprus into the EU they were able to expand their operations across all European countries.
-These Cyprus-based Forex brokers weren’t subject to the stringent requirements of other European regulatory bodies but still qualified to operate freely in all EU member countries under MiFID.
+Before 2004, Cyprus-based Forex brokers were only authorised to operate in their own country, but following the entry of Cyprus into the EU they were able to expand their operations across all European countries.
+These Cyprus-based Forex brokers weren’t subject to the stringent requirements of other European regulatory bodies, but still qualified to operate freely in all EU member countries under MiFID.

 CySEC introduced a number of guidelines to preserve investor confidence and protect the good nature of the Forex market.